m-dorgham/agent-storm/README.md

 3. **Discussion Loop** → personas debate, user may interject.
 4. **Final Summary** → coordinator produces meeting notes.

-**P.S:** since there is only one persona that can talk at a time we don't need to duplicate the persona agent *n* times in our graph.
-A smarter approach would be to have one agent representing the active persona at a given time.
-That means, when the execution flow comes to the persona agent, it is told which persona it is supposed to represent now.
-In other words, the persona agent wears a different persona hat each iteration.
+**P.S:** Since only one persona can contribute at any given time, there is no need to replicate the persona agent multiple times within the graph.
+A more efficient design is to maintain a single agent that dynamically assumes the role of the "active persona."
+In practice, whenever the execution flow reaches the persona agent, it is instructed which persona it should embody at that moment — effectively allowing the agent to "wear a different hat" in each iteration.

-Below is the architecture diagram of the persona factory agent and the active persona agent.
+The diagram below illustrates the architecture of the Persona Factory Agent and the Active Persona Agent.

-The **persona factory agent** will generate an initial group of personas based on the topic you propose for discussion.
-The user can then give their feedback, asking for modifications if they want.
-After that these personas are fixed for the entire session.

-The **persona agent** is equiped with the ability to do web search in order to obtain up-to-date information about the ideas being discussed.
-After retrieving the relevant context information an LLM is used to generate its opinion or answer any questions directed to it.

 <table width="100%">
 <tr>